swertz/MEMcpp/README.md

 ##### Compute Matrix Element weights ####

 How to install:
- * Fork this repo and/or clone it:
+ * Fork this repo and/or clone it (username=swertz or AlexandreMertens):
 ```
 $ git clone https://github.com/(username)/MEMcpp
 ```

- * Setup environment (works on both ingrid-ui1 and lxplus):
+ * Setup environment (works on both ingrid-ui1 and lxplus).
+Starting from a clean environment, do:
 ```
 $ cd MEMcpp
 $ source init.sh